TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-onpremise-selfhelp-loglocation.md

 ## **Recommended steps**

-Go to C:\ProgramData\Microsoft\Windows Intune Exchange Connector to access the log files for the Exchange Connector
+Go to C:\ProgramData\Microsoft\Windows Intune Exchange Connector to access the log files for the Exchange Connector.